sureshnisansala/sureshnisansala.github.io/_pages/about.md

 Current Research:
 ------
 I focus on developing advanced numerical methods that are higher-order accurate for hyperbolic partial differential equations.
+I also study the MOOD (Multidimensional Optimal Order Detection) limiting strategy, which is useful when dealing with higher-order numerical methods.